What Gas Type Is Best for Your Fire Pit?

 Pros of Natural Gas

-- • Unlimited fuel supply – no tanks to refill
+- Unlimited fuel supply with no tanks to refill

 Cons of Natural Gas

-Best for: New builds, commercial spaces, or homeowners looking for a permanent, low-maintenance solution.
+Best for: New builds, commercial spaces, and homeowners looking for a permanent low-maintenance solution.

 Propane Fire Pits